ProgressBG-Python-Course/ProgressBG-Python-Digitall-Slides/README.md

+# Python Programming for Data Integration

-A ProgressBG Python Course for Digitall
+## Prepared for Digitall